Generating a support bundle

 • The closer the Bundle generation is to the issue, the better for CloudBees Support to diagnose it.

-• In case you are sending a series of support bundles, please attach them separately (by default `.zip format).
+• In case you are sending a series of support bundles, please attach them separately (in .zip format, by default).
 Do not compress them into a unique package.

 • If your support bundle has a big file size, you could “recompress” a zip with xz.
 See Sending a support bundle too large for Zendesk for details.